anonimitoraf/emacs-clippo/README.md

 ``` shell
 emacsclient --eval "(clipboard-yabai $(yabai -m query --windows --window | jq .id))"
 ```
-We need to pass in the window ID, otherwise, OSX fuses Emacs GUI (from which emacsclient was spawned) after you copy to clipboard
+We need to pass in the window ID, otherwise, OSX focuses Emacs GUI (from which emacsclient was spawned) after you copy to clipboard